prechelt/typecheck-decorator/README.md

 but rather make heavy use of the built-in types.
 The annotation prescribes a fixed set of keys and a type for the value of each key.
 All keys must be present.
+(Static type checkers will usually not understand such annotations.)

 Examples: